 The response to the sudden shift to remote due to the pandemic hasn’t been cut and dry.
 At the beginning of the pandemic, a study by Colliers International found that 82% of employees would like to work remotely one day a week or more after the COVID-19 crisis is over.[11]
 That being said, studies have also shown that working from home has lead to increased feelings of isolation and loneliness amongst employees.

-According to the 2020 Report of the state of remote work by Buffer and Angel List, 20% of remote workers have struggled with loneliness.[12]
-While there is no conscientiousness on whether employees want to continue to work from home or go back to the office, it is clear that going forward flexibility and the option to work remotely at some capacity will be important to employees.
+According to research from Gallup, a quarter of remote workers have struggled with loneliness.[12]
+While there is no conscientiousness on whether employees want to continue to work from home or go back to the office, it is clear that going forward, flexibility and the option to work remotely at some capacity will be important to employees.

 The COVID-19 pandemic resulted in a forced global experiment in remote work.
 What we have found is that while not every employee is in the position to work from home full-time, most companies are more than capable of offering remote work as an option.
 This can be beneficial to both the employee and the employer.